TPIOS/i-wanna/README.md

 Game Engine: YoYoYo, no online documents available, there are some online forum of this engine that can be found on GameMaker Studio Online Forum.

+Other Tools:

+1. **DeadSplit**.
+A timer for many i-wanna games, especially the game containing boss.
+2. **jtools & i wanna record my jumps**.
+A program to train jumping in i wanna.
+3. **Nohboard**.
+A keyboard mapping tool.
+4. **Snipaste**.
+A good screenshot tool when making game map.
+5. Two decompiler for Gamemaker 8.x.

 **First work**: i wanna see the Polaris, download URL: http://www.mediafire.com/file/6meqxxeh7gowhaq/i_wanna_see_the_Polaris_v2.0.zip/file; You may find some useful review from here: https://delicious-fruit.com/ratings/game_details.php?id=20867